orion-research/coach/Tutorial_decision_process.md

 the templates to add dynamic data to it.
 In this case, we pass the url of the caller and the case id.
 If the rendering fails, we log the error and displays it to the user.

+In the same folder as `PughService.py`, create a directory called `templates`.
+This will contain the html templates that are used to generate the user interface of the service.

-The HTML template for the process menu will look like follows:
+The HTML template for the process menu should be stored as `templates/process_menu.html` and will look like follows:

 	<LI><A HREF="/main_menu?main_dialogue={{url}}select_baseline_dialogue?case_id={{ case_id | safe }}">Select baseline</A></LI>
 	<LI><A HREF="/main_menu?main_dialogue={{url}}add_criterium_dialogue?case_id={{ case_id | safe }}">Add criterium</A></LI>